The Castle School Curriculum

 In years 12/13, students can participate in a further exchange, which in Germany includes a week’s work placement.

 The exchanges are long-established.
-For example, the German exchange with Bockenham is linked to its twinning with Thornbury, and has now run for over 25 consecutive years.
-The school also employs native-speaking language assistants in French and German, who provide 1:1 additional tuition for A-level students.
+For example, the German exchange with Bockenham is linked to its twinning with Thornbury, and has now run for over 30 consecutive years.

-Latin is also available to all students as an additional language in the extra-curricular offer.
-We currently run a beginners and intermediate class, and these involve students from Years 7-13.
-We also offer support for students with other first languages who wish to take qualifications in the language : in recent years these have included Mandarin, Greek, Portuguese and Polish.
+Latin is currently available as an additional language in the extra-curricular offer.
+We also offer support for students with other first languages who wish to take qualifications in the language : in recent years these have included Mandarin, Greek, Portuguese, Russian, Arabic and Polish.

-For a small minority of students, we recognise that their literacy skills make detailed study of a foreign language more difficult.
-In Years 8/9, we typically run 2 small Modern Foreign Culture classes as alternatives to French/German, where students focus on developing their English literacy but also widening their awareness of other countries.
-In Years 10/11, some students are invited onto an alternative personalised pathway instead of a foreign language GCSE, which could include an ASDAN COPE life skills qualification, or an 'Art Plus' course to develop creative skills, or smaller GCSE classes in History or Geography.
+For a small minority of students, we recognise that their literacy skills make detailed study of a foreign language more difficult, In Year 7-9, a small number of students are involved in our Nuture programme as an alternative to MFL, where they focus on developing their basic literacy skills but will also spend time widening their awareness of other countries.
+In Years 10-11, some students are invited onto an alternative personalised pathway instead of a foreign language GCSE, which could include an ASDAN COPE life skills qualification, or an 'Art Plus' course to develop creative skills, or smaller GCSE classes in History or Geography.

 All students study Religious Studies until at least the end of Year 11, taught by a specialist team of teachers.
 Castle School is a non-denominational school, so we do not see Religious Studies as vehicle to instruct students to believe in any particular religion.
 However, we believe it is an essential part of every student’s core curriculum, as it seeks to help prepare students for life in modern Britain.